Epictetus24/MalGo/README.md

 Fuzzes vulnserver for overflow vulnerabilities.

 #azurepillage.go
 Incomplete script that pillages a filepath (azurepillage.exe [filepath]) for azure specific file extensions.
+It also reads files in the subdirectories to find possible json profiles.
+Use in smaller user directories etc as using in c:\ will eat a ton of RAM and give you a ton of potential files.